dimi-gu/PCA-IRRBB-shocks/README.md

-# PCA-Based IRRBB Shock Scenarios
+# PCA based IRRBB Shock Scenarios

 This repository contains a Python/Jupyter workflow for generating and analysing **interest-rate shock scenarios for IRRBB** ICAAP/ECAP frameworks using Principal Component Analysis (PCA).